cmcki85/Go_Examples/README.md

 2. Creating a Module Tutorial (GO Docs)
 3. Developing a RESTful API with Go and Gin (GO Docs)
 4. A simple Web Application (GO Docs)
+5. A simple maths quiz that utilizes timers, channels and CSV parsing (GO exercises)